Full Form of FOB – Freight on Board

-- In CIF the cost of transport, insurance, and other charges are passed on to the seller of the goods.
+- In CIF, the cost of transport, insurance, and other charges are passed on to the goods’ seller.
 The buyer just takes ownership of the goods from his port or store and owns responsibility from that point.

-- FOB is used widely across the export market globally whereas the CIF is usually used when the shipment involves any fragile, delicate or perishable goods.
+- FOB is used widely across the export market globally, whereas the CIF is usually used when the shipment involves any fragile, delicate, or perishable goods.
 The risk involved in transporting goods safely to the destination is high.
-Hence it is advisable to ensure the goods and the cost is to be borne by the seller of the goods.
+Hence, it is advisable to ensure the goods, and the cost is to be borne by the goods’ seller.

 - Cost Insurance and Freight is also used in the case of the small seller/supplier.
-Buyer need not believe the seller’s authenticity due to his not to known reputation.
-In these cases to make the deal fruitful, the seller bears the cost and makes the sale agreement as per CIF incurring insurance and transportation cost.
+The buyer need not believe the seller’s authenticity due to his not to known reputation.
+In these cases, to make the deal fruitful, the seller bears the cost and makes the sale agreement as per CIF incurring insurance and transportation cost.

 - CIF is effective and useful if one is executing the deal from the seller’s perspective because the margins of profit will increase.
-The loss will be covered by the insurance which was already under place.
+The loss will be covered by the insurance, which was already under place.
 FOB is effective and useful if the deal is being executed from the buyer’s perspective.
-Whereas, FOB saves the cost (transportation and other overheads) for the buyer and he just has to worry from the point of taking delivery in his warehouse or store directly.
+Whereas FOB saves the cost (transportation and other overheads) for the buyer, he just has to worry from taking delivery in his warehouse or store directly.

 FOB is the trade terms that usually comes into the picture in case of international trades.
 When the goods are being transported between countries, either of the parties (seller or the buyer) has to bear the cost involved in shipping.
 Someone also has to take responsibility and ownership of the goods at every point of the supply chain management (SCM).
 This is where the FOB comes into the picture.
 Both the parties define the FOB during the sale agreement by agreeing to certain terms.

-This has been a guide to Full Form of FOB i.e Freight on Board and its definition.
-Here we discuss history, types of FOB along with examples and its differences from CIF.
+This has been a guide to the Full Form of FOB, i.e., Freight on Board and its definition.
+Here we discuss the history, types of FOB along with examples, and its differences from CIF.
 You may refer to the following articles to learn more about finance –